Line Fitting with Online Recursive Least Squares Estimation

 The estimator provides the following two tools to judge the quality of the parameter estimates:

-Output estimate : The second output argument of the step method is .
+Output estimate : The second output argument of the object is .
 The relative and absolute error between and are measures of the goodness of the fit.

 Parameter covariance estimate : This is available with the ForgettingFactor and KalmanFilter algorithms.
 It is stored in the ParameterCovarianceMatrix property of the estimator.
 The diagonals of are the estimated variances of the parameters.
 The lower the better.